sf-wdi-31/depth-first-search/solutions.md

 1. Can you think of a way to modify the trie data structure you just created to store the same data with a shorter tree?

   *There are a few space-saving variants based on tries.
-One straightforward version, called a radix tree, merges chains of nodes that are their parent's only child -- each resulting node could be a single letter or a chunk of letters.*
+One straightforward version, called a radix tree, merges chains of nodes that are their parent's only child -- each resulting node could be a single letter or a chunk of letters.
+For the example above, a radix tree with "hello, guvnuh would share the `H` and `E` nodes, then have a `LLO, GUVNAH` node as a child of the `E`.*

-1. A "min heap" is another abstract data structure often thought of as a type of binary tree.
+1. A "min heap" is another abstract data structure often drawn as a type of binary tree.
 It has a few additional restrictions, including one called the "min heap property:" every node's key is less than the keys of its children.
 What is special about the root of a min heap?

   *The root node of a min heap is the minimum element!
-There's a similar data structure called a "max heap".*
+There's a similar data structure called a "max heap".
+Heaps are awesome in their own right!*

 ### Binary Search Tree